St. Lawrence species

 • Mussels are cooked when their shells are fully open.

-To avoid poisoning, it's important to always follow safe shellfish storage, handling and cooking practices.
+To avoid poisoning, it is important to always follow safe shellfish storage, handling and cooking practices.